 - 1 vanilla (powder form) (optional)

-- To prepare these Kataifi rolls, Giannotiko, pour water, sugar, cinnamon stick, lemon juice, lemon zest, vanilla.
+- To prepare these Kataifi rolls, Giannotiko, pour water, sugar, cinnamon stick, lemon juice, lemon peel, vanilla.
 Add two slices of orange juice for an aromatic syrup.
 Bring this to boil and let it boil for 5 minutes.Set the syrup aside and add a tablespoon of honey.
 Stir gently and let the syrup cool.

 - Continue by preparing the Giannotiko or baklava filling.
 Crush the walnuts coarsely with a mortar and pestle or blitz them in a food processor.
 Blitz the French toast in a food processor finely separately to make Breadcrumps.
 The breadcrumps will soak even more of the syrup.
 Add the walnuts, the finely crushed French toast (Breadcrumps) along with cinnamon and vanilla (optional).